 The hymns speak of the conquering of death and the day’s celebration is called “First Resurrection.”
 Most of the readings of this day are from the Old Testament on the prophecies and promise of the conquering of death.

-Holy Saturday Resurrection Service made earlier this year
+Holy Saturday Resurrection Service

 At midnight, the priest exits the church and announces the resurrection of Jesus.